Myths about nuclear power

 „Small Modular Reactors are less dangerous and can be deployed much more flexibly than conventional nuclear power plants, and the fusion reactor will solve all our energy problems“

-There is nothing to suggest that small nuclear reactors (SMRs) will ever be built in significant numbers.
+There is nothing to suggest that small modular reactors (SMRs) will ever be built in significant numbers.
 Precisely because SMRs are small, they are even less economical than large nuclear power plants.
-It is estimated that at least 3,000 SMRs would have to be built before the technology pays off.
+Previous projects have recently been shelved due to horrendous cost overruns, including NuScale’'s flagship project in the US state of Idaho.
+This means that no SMR is currently being implemented in any country.
+At least 3,000 SMRs would have to be built before the technology pays off.
+But why?
+The future is solar and wind power all over the world.

+Only during the so-called “dark doldrums”, when neither the sun is shining nor the wind is blowing, is a replacement needed.
+But nuclear power is not suitable for this.
+It is already wickedly expensive in continuous operation; using it only on a daily or hourly basis makes it unaffordable.
+Quite apart from that, it still produces highly radioactive waste.
 And yes: each individual small reactor contains less radioactive material than a large one and is therefore not quite as dangerous.
-But because a large number of small reactors would have to be built, the risk increases many times more.
+But because a large number of small reactors would have to be built, the risk is proportionally greater.
 So relying on “small” nuclear power plants makes no sense at all.

-So far, around 100 billion euros, dollars and pounds have been invested in fusion research without generating a single kilowatt hour of electricity.
+So far, around 100 billion euros, dollars, and pounds have been invested in fusion research without generating a single kilowatt hour of electricity.

 Mini nuclear power plants and fusion research are a waste of money.
 Renewable energies should be promoted right away!

 10 - Germany is the only country that is phasing out nuclear power, while the rest of the world is continuing to rely on it.